prismofeverything/schmetterling/README.md

 expression history with the up and down arrows.
 When you are done you can click the white "continue" button to resume the frozen process.

+### Triggering Schmetterling Manually

+If you add Schmetterling as a dependency, you can trigger the debugger from your code.

+Add the dependency in your project.clj:

+    [schmetterling "0.0.4"]

+Then from your code:

+    (ns bad.code
+      (:use [schmetterling.core :only (debugger)]))

+    (defn destroy-everything
+      []
+      (let [a 0 b 1]
+        (debugger)  ;; <-- This will trigger Schmetterling (/ b a)))

+The stacktrace will appear in your Schmetterling tab, and hopefully you can fix this egregious mistake.

 ## Caveats

 Schmetterling uses java debugging tools, so you must have the JDK installed, not